obsidianmd/obsidian-help/en/Obsidian Web Clipper/Filters.md

 ## Arrays and objects

-Filters that process arrays and objects.
+Filters to process arrays and objects.

 - `first` returns the first element of an array as a string.
 	- `["a","b","c"]|first` returns `"a"`.